-At MakersBox we believe we Inspire People to Innovate and Invent, you can call it that playground where you meet some like minded people and some out of the box thinkers that get your creative juices flowing.
-Our vision has always been to collaborate with people and offer them workspaces, with an access to range of tools, ideas and people.
-Overtime we have equipped our space(s) with simple hand tools to power tools, rapid prototyping machines, digital fabrication machines such as 3D Printers and even CNC mills etc.
+At MakersBox we believe we Inspire People to Innovate and Invent, you can call it that playground where you meet some like-minded people and out of the box thinkers that get your creative juices flowing.
+Our vision has always been to collaborate with people and offer them workspaces, with an access to a range of tools, ideas, and people.
+Over time we have equipped our space(s) with simple hand tools to power tools, rapid prototyping machines, digital fabrication machines such as 3D Printers and even CNC mills etc.

-We have a strong community of trainers and mentors who share their skills through regular workshops, tool training, meet-ups etc. in design thinking, wood working, CAD modelling, architecture and rapid prototyping.
-MakersBox is a part of the System 3 Group of companies, but is run like a bootstrapped startup.
-We run our operations buy building partnered maker spaces, maker space memberships and doing sponsored projects through our ‘Maker-in-Residence’ programme and the goodwill of our ambassadors.
+We have a strong community of trainers and mentors who share their skills through regular workshops, tool training, meet-ups etc. in design thinking, woodworking, CAD modeling, architecture and rapid prototyping.
+MakersBox is a part of the System 3 Group of companies but is run like a bootstrapped startup.
+We run our operations buy building partnered maker spaces (with Governments, Educational Institutes and Pop Up Maker Spaces), maker space memberships and doing sponsored projects through our ‘Maker-in-Residence’ programme and the goodwill of our ambassadors.

 What’s a typical day or weekend like, in your makerspace?
 What kind of membership profile do you have at the moment?